fastapi/fastapi/docs/tutorial/response-model.md

 * Convert the output data to its type declaration.
 * Validate the data.
-* Add a JSON Schema for the response, in the OpenAPI path operation.
+* Add a JSON Schema for the response, in the OpenAPI *path operation*.
 * Will be used by the automatic documentation systems.

 But most importantly: